Rebudgeting and Program Revisions

 In general, recipients of external grants are allowed a certain degree of latitude in transferring funds between budget line items with the understanding that no grant appropriations are to be used for purposes other than those consistent with the original intent of the project.
 It is the principal investigator's responsibility to become familiar with agency-specific guidelines.

-In order for Davidson College to appropriately oversee expenditures and comply with general cost principles and agency regulations, all rebudgeting requests should be sent to the grants accountant for review and approval.
+In order for Davidson College to appropriately oversee expenditures and comply with general cost principles and agency regulations, all rebudgeting requests should be sent to the grants accountant for review and approval using the Rebudgeting Request Form.
+Once approval is indicated by both the PI and Post Award Manager/Grants Accountant signatures, fully executed copies will be sent to the PI and placed in the grant folder in OGC.

 Department assistants, research assistants, and lab technicians are not authorized to either request or approve budget revisions.